-- Truck operator –The operator of the truck could be held responsible for several driver errors, such as distracted driving, impaired driving due to fatigue, or operating under the influence.
+- Truck operator–The operator of the truck could be held responsible for several driver errors, such as distracted driving, impaired driving due to driver fatigue, or operating under the influence.

-- Truck owner – Truck owners are responsible for maintenance issues.
+- Truck owner– Owners of commercial trucks are responsible for maintenance issues.
 If there was a known hazard, such as worn tires or faulty brakes, and the owner failed to correct the problem, he or she could be liable if an investigation shows that the hazard contributed to the accident.

-- Cargo loading company – The loading company could be liable for multiple issues related to how the cargo is loaded and balanced.
-Any errors can potentially impact the operators ability to safely maneuver the vehicle.
+- Cargo loading company– The loading company could be liable for multiple issues related to how the cargo is loaded and balanced.
+Any errors can potentially impact the operator’s ability to safely maneuver the commercial vehicle.

-What Kinds Of Damages Can I Pursue For a Truck Accident?
+What Types Of Damages Can I Pursue For a Truck Accident?